dhanush-cache/docusync/docs/TRANSLATION.md

 ## Proofreading

-Once a translation has been provided, a proof reader can approve the translation and mark it for use in Outline.
+Once a translation has been provided, a proof reader can approve the translation and mark it for use in DocuSync.

-If you are interested in becoming a proof reader, please contact one of the project managers in the Outline CrowdIn project or contact [@tommoor](https://github.com/tommoor).
+If you are interested in becoming a proof reader, please contact one of the project managers in the DocuSync CrowdIn project or contact [@tommoor](https://github.com/tommoor).
 Similarly, if your language is not listed in the list of CrowdIn languages, please contact our project managers or [send us an email](https://www.getoutline.com/contact) so we can add your language.

 ## Release

-Updated translations are automatically PR'd against the codebase by a bot and will be merged regularly so that new translations appear in the next release of Outline.
+Updated translations are automatically PR'd against the codebase by a bot and will be merged regularly so that new translations appear in the next release of DocuSync.